Linear park: Europe

 In England, linear parks have also been created around waterways, especially in cities where the terrain is such that rivers and brooks have significant flood plains.
 Such land cannot sensibly be used for urban development and so it is set aside as a civic amenity.
-The settlement Milton Keynes makes extensive use of linear parks, with nine different examples that include the flood plains of the Great Ouse and of its tributaries (the Ouzel and some brooks).
+Milton Keynes makes extensive use of linear parks along the flood plains of the Great Ouse and its tributaries.
 In the UK, Milton Keynes ranked highest in a national comparison of open urban areas available to residents.

-In Greater London, Essex and Hertfordshire, the Lee Valley Park is a 10000 acre linear park, stretching for 26 mi long, much of it green spaces running along the flood plains of the River Lea from the River Thames to Ware, through areas such as Stratford, Clapton, Tottenham, Enfield, Walthamstow, Cheshunt, Broxbourne and Hoddesdon in an area renowned as the Lea Valley.
+In Greater London, Essex and Hertfordshire, the Lee Valley Park is a 10000 acre linear park, stretching for 26 mi, much of it green spaces running along the flood plains of the River Lea from the River Thames to Ware, through areas such as Stratford, Clapton, Tottenham, Enfield, Walthamstow, Cheshunt, Broxbourne, and Hoddesdon in an area renowned as the Lea Valley.
 Greater London's largest park, Lee Valley Park is more than four times the size of Richmond Park, extending beyond Greater London's borders into the neighboring counties of Hertfordshire and Essex.